FEWD20170128/courseware/content/00-dev-tools-github/git-overview.md

 ## Pull

-- pulls code from a remote repository and merges it with code in your local repository (on your computer)
+- Pulls code from a remote repository and merges it with code in your local repository (on your computer)

 &nbsp;